What is body image?

 Key Takeaways: Body Image Support for Dancers

-There are multiple tools that can be utilized in the process of building a supportive relationship with your body.
+Multiple tools can be utilized to build a supportive relationship with your body.
 This article deciphers between:

 - Body positivity